estvita/separator/README.md

 [Русский](README_ru.md)

-## Thoth: Bitrix24 Integration Hub
+## Separator.biz: Bitrix24 Integration Hub

 ### Description

-One Thoth installation allows you to create and manage an unlimited number of local and mass-distributed Bitrix24 applications with OAuth 2.0 authorization.
+One separator installation allows you to create and manage an unlimited number of local and mass-distributed Bitrix24 applications with OAuth 2.0 authorization.

 ## Video Instructions on YouTube